Normally, in many applications, there are basic support tables, containing only a sequential code and its respective description.

 All your tables will share the same form: frmCadBASICS and you don't have to worry about any changes or extra coding.
 See below how it was configured:

-In order for all forms to share "frmCadBASICS", you will enter in the uConst.pas unit the name of each table within your database that will be treated as a "basic register form":
+In versions lower than 8.0, in order for all forms to share "frmCadBASICS", you will enter in the uConst.pas unit the name of each table within your database that will be treated as a "basic register form":

 Once that's done, just set your options in the MENUS creation unit, the rest is up to RadCORE.
 See below: